codex-academy/SortAndSearch/pages/more_advanced_datastructures.md

 Try to run this code on your own computer.
 Add some more people to the network and test it.
 Make sure that you are happy with how it's working.
 And that it finds the right people based on the criteria supplied.s

 Make it easier to use the Social Network by creating functions and objects to create and maintain it.
-Also add some mocha tests.
+Also add some Mocha tests.

 ## Foundation to explore from